GoogleCloudPlatform/terraform-google-enterprise-application/4-appfactory/README.md

 1. Update the file with values for your environment.

+   > TIP: To retrieve the remote state bucket variable, you can run `terraform -chdir=../1-bootstrap/ output -raw state_bucket` command.

 You can now deploy the into your common folder.

 1. Run `init` and `plan` and review the output.